 Being a military mom is really tough.
 You miss so many holidays, birthdays and special occasions, but it's missing the little special things that is the hardest part of being away.
-Going on a deployment is not the only thing that keeps me away.
-I can't tell you how many times I had to go on a trip to another state for some kind of training, conference, or workshop and the countless days I have spent working over 12-16 hours while at my home station.
+Going on deployment is not the only thing that keeps me away.
+I can't tell you how many times I've had to go on a trip to another state for some kind of training, conference, or workshop, and the countless days I have spent working over 12-16 hours while at my home station.

 Last Monday was the first day of school.
 My daughter learned how to ride her bicycle over the summer and was so excited that she could ride her bike to school for the first time.
 I told her I would ride my bike with her on her first day because she was a little nervous.
-Unfortunately we had some things come up at work, and I was unable to ride my bike with her because I had to go into work early.
+Unfortunately, we had some things come up at work, and I was unable to ride my bike with her because I had to go into work early.

-My kids learned at an early age to "adjust fire," as we call it in the Army, with last minute things that come up and me going into work when I was supposed to be off.
+My kids learned at an early age to "adjust fire," as we call it in the Army, with last minute things that come up, like me going into work when I was supposed to be off.
 Last month, in July, I had some time off from work scheduled and had plans with my family to go on a road trip.
 The day before the scheduled road trip, the equipment I was trying to get moved was still not moving.
 I ended up going into work the next day to make sure the trucks came in to move the equipment.
 My kids were sad because they were looking forward to the road trip but they were understanding.

 As hard as it is being a military mom, it is also rewarding.
 It breaks my heart every time I see their faces drop when I tell them I have to change our plans or when I tell them I am going back to the Middle East for a year.
-But they also know the true value of family time and they know that it is not the holiday or birthday or the special occasion that makes it wonderful, but the fact that we can be together when we celebrate it.
+But they also know the true value of family time and that it is not the holiday or birthday or the special occasion that makes it wonderful, but the fact that we can be together when we celebrate it.

 Without your family's support, nothing is possible.

 How do you do it?